Albert Spaggiari: Bank robbery in Nice

+After Spaggiari heard that the sewers were close to the vault of the Société Générale bank in Nice, he recruited accomplices through the OAS to access the vault from the sewer system and remove its proceeds.
+The heist involved at least 20 people, 6 of whom were later arrested, and 30 tanks of acetylene.
+The men accessed the sewers and spent two months digging an 8 m tunnel from the sewer to the vault floor.
+They used rubber rafts and installed hundreds of metres of electrical cables for lighting.
+They set up picnic tables for meals and air mattresses for sleeping.

-On 16 July 1976, during the long weekend of Bastille Day, Spaggiari's gang broke into the vault itself.
-They opened 400 safe deposit boxes and stole an estimated 30–100 million francs worth of money, securities and valuables.
+On 16 July 1976, during the long weekend of Bastille Day, when most locals were on vacation, Spaggiari's gang broke into the vault.
+They stole an estimated 46 million francs worth of money, securities and valuables.
 It was the largest heist in the history of bank robberies to that date.

-According to some accounts, Spaggiari brought his men a meal including wine and pâté, and reportedly they sat down in the vault for a picnic lunch, after welding the vault door shut from the inside.
-The gang spent hours picking through the various safe deposit boxes.
+They spent hours picking through the various safe deposit boxes.
 Before they left on 20 July they left a message on the walls of the vault: sans armes, ni haine, ni violence ("without weapons, neither hatred, nor violence").

 Claim of responsibility by Cassandri

-In 2010 Jacques Cassandri published a book, The Truth about the Nice Heist, in which he claimed responsibility for the 1976 robbery and that Albert Spaggiari only played a bit part.
-He could not be prosecuted for the crime under French law as it was too long ago.
+In 2010, Jacques Cassandri published a book, The Truth about the Nice Heist, in which he claimed responsibility for the 1976 robbery and that Albert Spaggiari only played a small part.
+He could not be prosecuted for the crime under French law as the statute of limitations had expired.
 However, he was arrested on suspicion of later money laundering, using proceeds of the robbery to fund business ventures in Marseilles and Corsica.
 About twenty people were held for questioning in connection with the case, including Cassandri's wife and children and a Corsican politician.
+Cassandri said that he made the equivalent of €2 million from the robbery and quickly spent it, although prosecutors noted that he continued to lead a lavish life from the proceeds.
+Cassandri claimed at trial that the book was a work of fiction and was ultimately acquitted on the most serious charges of organized crime and money laundering, but was convicted of other charges relating to his business practices including fraud and influence peddling and jailed for 30 months.